AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 knowledge base:

--  ``max_err`` (float, optional), specifying the upper tolerance limit when comparing the similarity between a pseudo label sample's reasoning result and the ground truth during abductive reasoning.
+-  ``max_err`` (float, optional), specifying the upper tolerance limit when comparing the similarity between a pseudo label example's reasoning result and the ground truth during abductive reasoning.
 This is only applicable when the reasoning result is of a numerical type.
 This is particularly relevant for regression problems where exact matches might not be feasible.
 Defaults to 1e-10.
 See :ref:`an example <kb-abd-2>`.
--  ``use_cache`` (bool, optional), indicating whether to use cache to store previous candidates (pseudo label samples generated from abductive reasoning) to speed up subsequent abductive reasoning operations.
+-  ``use_cache`` (bool, optional), indicating whether to use cache to store previous candidates (pseudo label examples generated from abductive reasoning) to speed up subsequent abductive reasoning operations.
 Defaults to True.
    For more information of abductive reasoning, please refer to :ref:`this <kb-abd>`.
 -  ``cache_size`` (int, optional), specifying the maximum cache